 To assess whether this is the case, we leverage a different SOP policy which has similar, albeit smaller effects on access to care (McMichael 2023) - the expansion of physician assistant (PA) scope of practice to remote practice authority (RPA).
 Whereas full practice authority for NPs allows the NP to practice independently of a physician, remote practice authority for PAs merely reduces the amount of day-to-day physician supervision required.
 Though PA RPA has been shown to yield improvements in access to care, it does not expose patients to a patient-centered provider type, as PAs receive training under the same medical model physicians.
-Therefore, estimating the effect of PA RPA on WIC enrollment will allow us to develop a sense of whether or result is driven by access to care or access to a particular provider type.
+Therefore, estimating the effect of PA RPA on WIC enrollment will allow us to develop a sense of whether or result is driven by access to care in general or rather by access to a particular provider type.

-Appendix Table A4 presents the results for the effect of state-level RPA for PAs on WIC enrollment and WIC enrollment by type.
-Column (1) shows that total enrollment in WIC does not have a statistically significant change three years after PA RPA.
-In fact, the coefficient estimate is negative.
-Looking to the types of WIC enrollment, we see no statistically significant change for women and infants following PA RPA, and a 4.4% statistically significant decrease in the enrollment of children.
-Overall, these results show that increasing access to care through expanding PA SOP does not yield increases in WIC enrollment, providing suggestive evidence that the effect of NP SOP on WIC enrollment partially operates through access to a uniquely trained provider type.
+Appendix Figure A2 presents the event studies for the effect of state-level PA RPA on WIC enrollment.
+While we are unable to make definitive causal claims about the impact of PA RPA on WIC enrollment due to the presence of pre-trends in both the TWFE and SA models, it is clear that WIC enrollment does not increase following PA RPA.
+Thus, these results show that increasing access to care through expanding PA SOP does not yield increases in WIC enrollment, providing suggestive evidence that the effect of NP SOP on WIC enrollment partially operates through access to a uniquely trained provider type.